Who needs a flu vaccine?

 What if I get the flu?

 - If you get sick with flu symptoms, in most cases, you should stay home and avoid contact with other people except to get medical care.
+Test for COVID-19.

-Community Flu Planning Partners
+Community Flu Vaccination Planning Committee

 The organizations listed below are working together to provide consistent flu-related messaging and access to flu vaccinations, to increase vaccination rates and protect our community from the flu.